deusaquilus/ktor-ddd-example/README.md

 Additionally, a `example_calls.http` file is included so you can easily try out the API endpoints in IntelliJ.

+In the domain of this project there are two main aggregates: `Customer` and `Reminder`.
+The `Customer` aggregate is more complex so it requires a separate persistence model with DAO classes `CustomerRow`, `NoteRow` and `ContactRow` which assist in database insertion and retrieval.
+The `Reminder` aggregate is simpler and does not require separate persistence classes.

 ## Technologies Used

 - Kotlin